Church of the Holy Sepulchre: Land sale to Israeli settlers

 In 2017, NPR reported that the Greek Orthodox Church owns many properties across Jerusalem, Israel and the West Bank.
 It owns some 30% of the land in the Old City.
 But, due to property sales, these properties are diminishing every year.
 The decision to sell is made by Greek leaders, even though most local followers of the church are Arab Palestinians.
 The Palestinian Christians have raised concerns about selling these properties to Israeli settler-affiliated organizations.

 In June 2019, a number of Christian denominations in Jerusalem raised their voice against the Supreme Court's decision to uphold the sale of three properties by the Greek Orthodox Patriarchate to Ateret Cohanim – an organization that seeks to increase the number of Jews living in the Old City and East Jerusalem.
 The church leaders warned that if the organization gets to control the sites, Christians could lose access to the Church of the Holy Sepulchre.
 In June 2022, the Supreme Court upheld the sale and ended the legal battle.

+Preventing Palm Sunday celebrations

+On 29 March 2026, the Latin Patriarch, Cardinal Pierbattista Pizzaballa, and the custos of the Holy Land, Fr.
+Francesco Ielpo, were en route to the Church of the Holy Sepulchre without a procession when Israeli authorities stopped them from entering and thereby preventing the celebration of Palm Sunday.
+The Patriarchate later released a joint press release calling the incident "a grave precedent" which disrespects the Status Quo.

+The dispute stemmed from a safety measure that prohibited all religious gatherings of more than 50 people at Old City holy sites including the Western Wall, Church of the Holy Sepulchre, and the Dome of the Rock.
+The safety precautions were instituted as a result of a missile strike days earlier due to the ongoing war with Iran.

+This event drew criticism from Italian Prime Minister Giorgia Meloni and the Spanish Prime Minister Pedro Sanchez who both called it an attack against religious freedoms, from French President Emmanuel Macron who likewise condemned the move and said it came in the context of "the worrying increase in violations of the status of the Holy Places in Jerusalem", and from U.S. Ambassador to Israel Mike Huckabee who called the incident "an unfortunate overreach already having major repercussions around the world".
+The Spanish Foreign Affairs Minister Jose Manuel Albares has publicly said that this event "cannot happen again".
+Both the Italian and Spanish Prime Minister summoned their respective country's Israeli representative to answer for the incident, namely Jonathan Peled and Dana Erlich.

+The Israel Police later issued a statement confirming they have approved a limited prayer arrangement at the Church of the Holy Sepulchre in coordination with a representative of the Latin Patriarch.
+Furthermore, Israeli officials, including Prime Minister Benjamin Netanyahu, later clarified that a small contingent of Catholic leaders should have been allowed to enter the Church despite the safety concerns, and that the barring of their entry was “unfortunate.”